-In Part One of our self-guided walk around Prague, we explored the Old Town, enjoying the architecture and atmosphere of Old Town Square, and the contrasts of the Jewish Quarter.
+In Part One of our self-guided walking tour of Prague we explored the Old Town, enjoying the architecture and atmosphere of Old Town Square and the contrasts of the Jewish Quarter.

 When we last left off, we were crossing the iconic Charles Bridge, arriving into Malá Strana, also known as Prague’s Lesser Town.

 Greeting us at the end of Charles Bridge were the Malá Strana Bridge Towers.
 The two towers do not match, as they were built 200 years apart.
 The smaller tower was built it the 12th century.
 Named Judith Tower, it was part of the Judith Bridge before it was destroyed by floods in 1342.
 Interestingly, the tower was used as a jail for two centuries and later housed the customs office.

 The taller of the two towers was constructed as part of Charles Bridge, but wasn’t actually completed until a century after it, in 1464.
 This tower was mainly used as a storehouse, but also as a watchtower.

 Connecting the two towers is a 15th century arched stone gate, creating a dramatic entrance to Malá Strana.